 - Skill and experience in U.S. government donor relations and client management;

-- Strong knowledge of USAID programs and regulations;
+- Well-versed knowledge of USAID Programs and Regulations;

-- Demonstrated experience in making formal presentations to clients, peers and other groups;
+- Demonstrated excellent oral, experience in making formal presentations to clients, peers and other groups;

 - Demonstrated excellent written communication skills to include successful proposal writing, donor report writing, and other key deliverables;

-- Demonstrated track record of leading winning business development efforts for education-related proposals (prior experience with Proposal Management, championing and writing USAID proposals);
+- Demonstrated track record of leading winning business development efforts for education-related proposals (prior experience with Proposal Management, Championing, Writing USAID proposals);

 - Ability and willingness to travel internationally on short notice, including to conflict and crisis affected countries; and

 - Fluent English-language verbal, written and reading skills.